Kilowatt Kit

 £7,500 grant

-England and Wales homeowners replacing a fossil fuel boiler get £7,500 off an air source heat pump, or £7,500 off a ground source heat pump.
+England and Wales homeowners replacing a fossil fuel boiler get £7,500 off an air source or ground source heat pump.
+No income test.
 Solar + heat pump is a powerful combination.

 🧱